MicroEJ/docs/VEEPortingGuide/platformCreation.rst

 Platform Module Configuration
 =============================

+The primary mechanism for augmenting the capabilities of a Platform is to add modules to it.

+A MicroEJ module is a group of related files (Foundation Libraries, scripts, link files, C libraries, Simulator Mock, tools, etc.) that together provide all or part of a Platform capability.

-A Platform module is the minimal unit that can extend a MicroEJ Architecture with additional features such as:
+A module can extend a Architecture with additional features such as:

 - Runtime Capability (e.g. :ref:`multisandbox`, :ref:`section_externalresourceloader`) ,
 - Foundation Library Implementation (e.g. :ref:`MicroUI <section_microui_installation>`, :ref:`NET <network_core>`),